 Therefore, under the CICA scheme, you could seek compensation for any psychological injuries.
 You would need to provide medical evidence to show the extent of your suffering and that it was caused by the armed robbery.

-Could I Claim If Robbed At An ATM?
+Can I Claim Burglary Compensation If Robbed At An ATM?

 In this scenario, if you were physically or psychologically injured, you could be entitled to claim.
 However, as discussed earlier, the CICA scheme wouldn’t cover any money that was lost during the robbery.
 To find out whether we could help you claim for this type of crime, please call an advisor today.